open-seneca/integrated-aq-sensor/Firmware/README.md

 6) After a few seconds flash should be successful and the SPS30 sensor fan should be audible.
 Flick side switch on PCB back into run mode (R).

+Debugging:
+The STAT LED (next to the SD card slot) lights if there is anything wrong with your board.
+The colours mean the following:
+- red: battery voltage reading not between 2.6V and 5V
+- blue: humidity reading not between 0 and 100% (faulty SHT sensor?)
+- purple: SD card is not found or cannot be read/written
+- cyan: SPS sensor does not respond

 ------------------------------------